 These little things come in super handy in a variety of situations.
 When you’re shopping for one make sure it has a knife, scissors, and a nail file.
 All the other attachments are bonuses.
 The scissors, knife, and nail file are what I use most often in a first aid situation.
 If I need to cut clothing off a wound, slice shoelaces of a slide or swing if they get stuck, or take care of a pesky hangnail, this is the tool I like to have on hand.

 Other Odds and Ends

 The last four things I like to have need no explanation: travel wipes, sunscreen, tissues, and hand sanitizer.

 All packed up and ready to go!
-I like to take things out of the boxes and store in breastmilk bags (because I have a ton, and they’re durable).
-And it makes everything easy to find.
+I like to take things out of the boxes and store in baggies, it makes everything easy to find.

 And that’s it!
-An easy to follow guide for how to make a first aid kit.
+An easy-to-follow guide for how to make a camper first aid kit.
 And, it’s less than $20!
-These items are all easy to use and will help keep your family safe during those fun outings.
+These items are all easy to use and will help your family during camping trips.